 - b.
 Brainsway Inc. ("Inc") was formed in March 2003 in Delaware, US.
 In August 2003, Inc formed a wholly owned sub-subsidiary, Moach R&D Services Ltd., which is engaged in research, development, production and marketing of a non-invasive medical device for treatment of a wide range of brain disorders ("Moach").
-As of December 31, 2015, pursuant to an investment agreement entered between the parties on December 31, 2012 and revised in 2014, Moach is 54.13% held by the Company and 45.87% by Inc. - c.
+As of December 31, 2017, pursuant to an investment agreement entered between the parties on December 31, 2012 and revised in 2014, Moach is 54.13% held by the Company and 45.87% by Inc. - c.
 In November 2014, Inc formed a wholly owned subsidiary, Brainsway USA Inc. in Delaware, US with the purpose of developing an independent array of marketing, support and logistics services in the US.
 The company started its operation in January 2015. - d.
 On January 9, 2013, the US Food and Drug Administration ("FDA") approved the Company's Deep TMS device for the treatment of depression in patients.
 The Group earns revenues from the sale and lease of devices since the end of 2009. - e.
-The Company has negative cash flows from operating activities and operating loss of approximately \$ 2.4 million and \$ 2.1 million for the year ended December 31, 2016, respectively.
+The Company had negative cash flows from operating activities and operating loss of approximately \$ 3.5 million and \$ 6.6 million for the year ended December 31, 2017, respectively.
+In August 2017, the Company entered into an agreement for the receipt of a bank credit facility in the amount of up to \$ 6 million.
+In October 2017, the Company withdraw an amount of \$ 3 million from said credit facility (for further details regarding the credit terms, see Note 14e).
 The Company's management and Board believe that the Company will have the required financial sources to finance its business activity according to its plans in the foreseeable future. - f.
 Definitions: